 The amounts given below should be viewed as a guide only.
 Please note that the first bullet point is not from the JCG.

-- Multiple very severe injuries in to addition to substantial financial losses could result in compensation of up to £1 million or more.
+- Multiple very severe injuries in addition to financial losses like therapy costs – up to £1 million+.

 Special Damages For Assault At Work Claims